af/backprop/README.md

 ```

-Browser Support
+Compatibility
 ---------------

-Any browser with decent ES5 support should work fine, but IE8 and below need not apply.
+Any browser with decent ES5 support should work fine, but IE8 and below do not fit in that category.
 For more complete support info see [this table](http://kangax.github.io/es5-compat-table/#Object.defineProperty).

+The plugin has been tested with Backbone v1.0.0, not sure if previous releases will work correctly.

 Running tests